sm-m-1/cards_c_plus_plus/README.md

 In this project, I create a program in C++ to create a deck of cards, shuffle it, and deal hands in the game of poker.
   Then evaluate the value of the poker hand.
-I have skipped full house and royal flush hand for this assignment.

   There are three classes that make this program function.
 They are:
   1. Class Card